 Get Out and About

 Christmas is the perfect time to get outside and soak up some nature.
-Get out of the house, walk the dog, go for a bush walk, visit a lookout, do something new.
-Australia has some of the greatest natural surroundings, and for most of us it’s less than an hour’s drive to get somewhere pleasant and away from it all.
+Get out of the house, walk the dog, go for a bush walk, visit a lookout, or do something new.
+Australia has some of the greatest natural surroundings, and for most of us, it’s less than an hour’s drive to get somewhere pleasant and away from it all.

 Take this opportunity to get out and about, whether by yourself or with the family.
 Shave off those extra calories and inject some activity into your life.
 While you’re at it, realise how much you enjoy a casual walk, and commit to doing it a few times a week for the rest of your life.